mward95/Restaurant_API/README.md

      1. Generate bar plots showing the total number of .
                 * Create the first bar plot by using Pandas's `DataFrame.plot()` method.
-                *

 ## Scatter Plot Creation

-      1. Geerate a scatter plot of ratings versus price.
+      1. Generate a scatter plot of ratings versus price.

 ## Correlation and Regression Calculation